lobbywatch/lobbywatch/vm/readme.md

 systemctl --user restart scraper-build.service
 ```

-You can look the build process with `journalctl --user-unit=scraper-build`.
+You can look at the build process with `journalctl --user-unit=scraper-build`.

 ### Scraper shell